MicrosoftDocs/sql-docs/docs/connect/oledb/ole-db-how-to/results/fetch-rows-from-a-result-set-ole-db.md

 ---
 title: "Fetch rows from a result set (OLE DB driver) | Microsoft Docs"
-description: "Fetch rows from a result set using OLE DB Driver for SQL Server" ms.custom: "" ms.date: "06/14/2018" ms.prod: sql
+description: Learn how to fetch rows from a result set by using OLE DB Driver for SQL Server.
+This sample uses the AdventureWorks sample database. ms.custom: "" ms.date: "06/14/2018" ms.prod: sql